1998–99 Livingston F.C. season

-Season 1998-99 saw Livingston compete in the Scottish Second Division.
+Season 1998–99 saw Livingston compete in the Scottish Second Division.
 They also competed in the League Cup and the Scottish Cup.

 Summary

 Livingston won the Scottish Second Division and were promoted.
 They reached the 3rd round of the league cup and the 4th round of the Scottish Cup.

+The Challenge Cup was cancelled for the 1998–99 season due to a lack of sponsorship.